 - Have a minimum overall grade point average (GPA) of 3.35.

-- Complete a graduate application for admission to the Spanish BA/MA (including two letters of evaluation) no later than the end of their junior year to be eligible enroll in graduate coursework in their final year of the program.
+- Complete a graduate application for admission to the Spanish BA/MA, students must apply for admission to the program no later than the end of their junior year to be eligible enroll in graduate coursework in their final year of the program.

 Full details are available on the program website.

 A prerequisite for admission to the Spanish MA is advanced proficiency in Spanish (speaking, aural comprehension, reading, and writing) and significant previous study of the Spanish language and Hispanic literature and cultures.
 Applicants who do not hold a BA in Spanish or the equivalent by their intended start date may be required to take remedial coursework to make up for any deficiencies.

 Applications are considered throughout the academic year for admission in fall, spring, or summer, although priority will be given to applications received at least six weeks prior to the intended start date.
 The Director of Graduate Studies in Spanish reviews applications and, in consultation with the Spanish graduate faculty, makes all admission decisions.
 In rare cases, applicants may be admitted on a conditional basis even though application materials are incomplete.

 The complete application includes:

 - Transcripts from all accredited institutions where undergraduate and/or graduate credit was earned (submitted directly to the Graduate School by the institution).
 Minimum GPA required for undergraduate work: 3.0 on a four-point scale.

 - Two letters of evaluation (submitted directly to the Graduate School by the evaluators).
 Detailed comments should accompany the evaluation form and address specifically the applicant’s proficiency in both Spanish and English, preparation in Hispanic studies, and potential to do graduate work.

 - A personal statement of 400-500 words, written in Spanish, discussing how the MA in Spanish relates to the applicant’s professional or personal goals.